 “Beinecke collections are here for the world,” Mulroney noted.
 “Research done in the library takes them out to audiences near and far, now and into the future.”

-Short-term research fellowships are open to researchers, locally and globally, to do research onsite in Yale’s special collections.
+Short-term research fellowships are open to researchers, locally and globally, to do research onsite in Yale Library’s special collections.
 The library welcomes applications from scholars who utilize traditional methods of archival and bibliographic research, as well as from individuals who wish to pursue creative, interdisciplinary, and non-traditional approaches to conducting research in the collections.
 Applicants need not have an academic pedigree or institutional affiliation to apply for short-term research fellowships.

 Graduate student fellowships are open to students from Yale and other universities.